-In order to be admitted, prospective students must score an ACT of 12 or above (or the equivalent COMPASS score) in two of these three areas: Reading, Writing, or Math.
+In order to be admitted, prospective students must score an ACT of 11 or above (or the equivalent COMPASS score) in all three areas: Reading, Writing, and Math.
+Students scoring an ACT of 15 or above (Reading, Writing, and Math) or the equivalent COMPASS score may declare any degree or certificate program.
+Students scoring between 11 and 14 on the ACT (Reading, Writing, and Math) will have a limited menu of program options.
 Students who do not achieve the required score will be given the opportunity to improve their basic skills and retest.